Abbott Diagnostics Design System

 ✏️ Design Process

-To build a system trusted by both lab staff and engineers, I led a highly collaborative, principle-driven process:
+To build a system trusted by both lab staff and engineers, I led a cross-functional process: the researcher and I tested patterns with lab professionals, engineers validated feasibility in working sessions, and PMs ensured we tracked toward roadmap priorities.

 • Defined guiding principles focused on clarity, simplicity, and brand trust